pretzelhammer/rust-blog/posts/common-rust-lifetime-misconceptions.md

 }
 ```

 That didn't help at all.
 I'm still confused.
 Here's a hot tip that only Rust pros know: give your lifetime annotations descriptive names.
-Lets try again:
+Let's try again:

 ```rust
 struct ByteIter<'remainder> {